oberien/das-protokoll/README.md

 * MTU must have a size of least `max(10, maxlength of file path + length of chunk-index-field)`
 * Foreslashes inside filenames must be escaped to differentiate them from folders

+## Open Questions

+* Error messages to Client
+* Which files does the server have?